-This is a recipe that has been a family favorite for decades, and a famous Jack Harris cooking lesson with Chef Charles Knight on Harris & Co.
+This is a recipe that has been a family favorite for decades and a famous Jack Harris cooking lesson with Chef Charles Knight on Harris & Co.
 WFLA-TV8 LIVE from Busch Gardens Tampa.
 Taped in front of a live studio audience.
-See video below.
+See the video below.

 PREPARATION: 30 minutes – Serves 6